bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## dotnet user-secrets

-`dotnet user-secrets` is a command line tool for managing the set of secrets in a user secret store.
+`dotnet user-secrets` is a command line tool for managing the set of secrets in a user secret store, and managing the user secrets store used by a Visual Studio project.

-The `dotnet user-secrets` tool (a.k.a. **Secret Manager tool**) is a .NET CLI tool that is part of ASP.NET Core.
-The [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) provides an excellent means of managing sensitive settings data on a local machine for .NET and ASP.NET Core app development.
+The `dotnet user-secrets` tool (a.k.a.
+[Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager)) is a .NET CLI tool that is part of ASP.NET Core.

-### Concepts

-Sets of secrets are stored in a **user secret store**.

-A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager tool is run.

-Adding a user secrets ID to a Visual Studio project file allows the project's code to use the secrets in that user secrets store.
-It also makes it easy for developers to use the `dotnet user-secrets` commands for managing secrets in the user secret store.

-### Secret Manager vs Secrets Manager

-The [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) call it "Secret Manager", while `dotnet user-secrets --help` calls it "Secrets Manager".

 ### Applicable Versions
 This article applies to: .NET 6.x SDK and later versions.

 The notes in this post are based on my observations and experiments using `dotnet user-secrets` CLI tool version: `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`

+### Secret Manager vs Secrets Manager

+The [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) call it "Secret Manager", while `dotnet user-secrets --help` calls it "Secrets Manager".

+## Concepts

+Sets of secrets are stored in a **user secret store**.

+A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager is run.

+A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secret store.

+When a Visual Studio project file has a user secrets ID:
+- The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.
+- Developers can use the `dotnet user-secrets` commands to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.

 ## Synopsis